1.1 TREASURER'S OFFICE.

 All charitable gifts, regardless of their form, are to be acknowledged by The University of Iowa in accord with the quid pro quo requirements and substantiation requirements imposed by the Internal Revenue Service.
 The University has previously designated The University of Iowa Foundation (Foundation) as its primary development arm and its preferred solicitor and recipient of and channel for private gifts intended to benefit the University.
 To the extent possible, deans, directors, and departmental executive officers should encourage current and prospective donors to direct their gifts to the Foundation so they may be properly acknowledged for tax purposes and so they may receive consultation and advice on gift and tax procedures appropriate to their needs, including charitable lead trusts, charitable remainder trusts, life estates, and testamentary dispositions.

-Monetary gifts payable to the University are reported on a Money Received form with the appropriate donor information noted or attached and forwarded to the Business Office.
-The Business Office deposits the monetary gift in the appropriate University gift account and forwards the donor information to the Foundation which, in turn, provides official acknowledgment to the donor on behalf of the University.
-Non-monetary gifts made to the University should also be reported to the Business Office with the appropriate donor information.
+Monetary gifts payable to the University are deposited by the University department by following deposit procedures established by the University Billing Office, identifying an appropriate University gift account, and including donor information as an attachment.
+The Grant Accounting Office forwards the necessary information to the Foundation which, in turn, provides official acknowledgment to the donor on behalf of the University.
+Non-monetary gifts made to the University should also be reported to the Grant Accounting Office with the appropriate donor information.
 This information will also be forwarded to the Foundation, which, in turn, provides official acknowledgment to the donor on behalf of the University.

 c.
 Accounts Receivable.
 All sales of materials or services must be reported to the University Business Office for collection.
 Exception to this rule may be made only upon special approval by the University Business Office.